crystal-community/cr-config/README.md

 # Using above example classes

 use_stable = false
-ServerConfig.runtime_interceptor do |name, real_val|
+builder.runtime_interceptor do |name, real_val|
   next unless name == "client.host"

   # Runtime interceptors are called after the `instance` config gets created, so this access is safe.
-  # Trying to pre-load the `instance` before it gets created or fully configured may lead to problems.
+  # Trying to use the `instance` before it gets set will throw an exception.
   # This specific call will not invoke this runtime handler again, as the "client.host" will have already
   # recorded it's running runtime interceptors and not re-invoke them a second time.
   ServerConfig.instance.client.host